Welcome to My Photo Galleries

-Along with the everyday subjects (travel, family, recreation), some of my galleries are devoted to close-up images of small-scale nature, such as insects and flowers.
-Perhaps it is not surprising for an ex-chemist to have an interest in the "small stuff".
-I use macrophotographic techniques to obtain close-up images of these subjects.
-By strict definition, "macrophotography" means the image of an object must be captured at life-size (or larger) on the camera's film or digital sensor.
-Even though getting the camera that close is often not possible--or even desirable--the "macro" images you see on your monitor usually will appear at many times larger than life-size.
+I "shoot" everyday subjects like travel, family, and recreation, but I also enjoy making close-up images of natural subjects such as insects, spiders and flowers.
+Perhaps it's not surprising that I, a retired chemist, am interested in the "small stuff".
+I use macrophotographic techniques to make my close-up images, although, strictly speaking, "macrophotography" implies that the image of a subject is captured at life-size (or larger) on the camera sensor.
+Getting my camera that close to the subject is often not possible--or even desirable; nevertheless, my close-up images will usually appear on your monitor at many times larger than life size.